 The Redwood Area Development Corporation works with entrepreneurs and small businesses of all types to successfully plan and start up, identify available facilities and land, assist with securing financial packages for your project, commercial financial needs, and provide demographic and statistical information.

-All of these services and more are completely confidential and provided free of charge to the businesses and residents of Redwood County, MN.
+All of these services and more are completely confidential and provided free of charge to the businesses and residents of our member communities. .
 In addition, a variety of small business online training opportunities are available with the RADC and its partner organizations to provide access to regional experts and training for entrepreneurs and small businesses.

-To learn more about the benefits of starting and growing your business in the Redwood Area, available land and buildings, business financial assistance and incentives, upcoming entrepreneur and small business training opportunities, or for more detailed information on assistance programs and services offered by the RADC and our partner organizations, contact the RADC at firstname.lastname@example.org or (507)637-4004.
+To learn more about the benefits of starting and growing your business in our member communities, available land and buildings, business financial assistance and incentives, upcoming entrepreneur and small business training opportunities, or for more detailed information on assistance programs and services offered by the RADC and our partner organizations, contact the RADC at firstname.lastname@example.org or (507)637-4004.

 Commonly Shared Entrepreneurial Traits